acollign/netrunner-wiki/Progress-Report,-2016-Q2-(Spring)----draft.md

 ### Survey Results
 Over 600 people answered our Players' Survey in May, and here are the results!
+Anonymized responses can be found in [this Google Sheets document](https://docs.google.com/spreadsheets/d/1Zvm0H1CeRQKAb_vSZT08DHDimtfXrKzsPbD3_bs8qSI/edit?usp=sharing), or view the charts below!

 #### Charts
 ![](http://i.imgur.com/g1R2lNH.png)